ladislavb/homebrew-therion/README.md

 ### 4. Install XQuartz

-If you macOS doesn't contain X11 server (10.12 Sierra+) install it by following command:
+If your macOS doesn't contain X11 server (10.12 Sierra+) install it by following command:

 `brew cask install xquartz`